marlia92/PFA-component-starter/src/component-library/content/components/typography/rich-text/examples/primary.md

 ---
-title: "Primary Rich Text"
+title: Primary Rich Text
-spacing: "sides"
+spacing: sides
 blocks:
-  _component: "typography/rich-text"
+  _component: typography/rich-text
   text: |-
     ## This is all one markdown block